Premises Liability Law

 A good security program should be tailored to each organization's unique circumstances.

-First, organizations can look to general concepts and follow my Five Components for Policy Work, which envision reviewing organization mission, laws and regulations, guidance, and existing and desired practice, and then creating and implementing internal rules such as policies and procedures.
+First, organizations can look to general concepts and follow my Five Components for Policy Work and other guidance in my book on Policies and Procedures, which envision reviewing organization mission, laws and regulations, guidance, and existing and desired practice, and then creating and implementing internal rules such as policies and procedures.

 A security program incorporates a review of these general areas: